 “In Tesla's case, a significant reliance on computer vision introduces an extra level of difficulty.
 It is well-known that current computer vision systems can fail in quite unpredictable ways.
 Having multiple sensors, ideally including Lidar, are therefore critical.
 Overall, the challenge remains of how to resolve possibly conflicting information of multiple sensors, as well as the question of how to gracefully handle unexpected situations without needing human input.

 “At a higher level, we may be faced with a situation where self-driving car technology will be statistically significantly safer overall than human drivers, in part because many current accidents are due to moments of human inattention, but, on the other hand, self-driving cars may lead to certain types of accidents that would not occur with a human driver in control.
 The question then becomes whether society will choose the greater overall safety level over the risk of having certain types of ‘non-human’ accidents occur with some regularity.”

-For related CS research on developments in computer vision and autonomous driving, click here.
+Read about related CS research on developments in computer vision and autonomous driving.